onatkaya/detoxplain/README.md

 ## Description 🤖
 This project provides a text assistant tool that aims to detect toxicity in text, give explanation as to why it is toxic, and detoxify it to suggest an alternative to the user.

-This objective is mainly achieved by conducting a sophisticated NLP-pipeline:
+This objective is mainly achieved by conducting a sophisticated NLP-pipeline, along with a simple UI for better usability:
 - BERT models: fine-tuned DistilBERT, RoBERTa
 - Explainable AI (XAI) model: (LIME).
 - Large Language Model (LLM): OpenAI's gpt-4o-mini; while using various prompt engineering techniques.
+- Gradio for UI

 See the visuals below for better understanding.